-After the inductance and DCR are known, the next step is either to design an inductor or to find a standard inductor that best meets the overall design goals.
+Once the inductance and DCR are known, the next step is to either design an inductor or find a standard inductor that comes as close as possible to meeting the overall design goals.
 It is also important to have the inductance and DCR tolerance specified to control the accuracy of the system.
-Reasonable tolerances that most manufacturers can meet are 20% inductance and 7% DCR at room temperature.
+Reasonable tolerances most manufacturers can meet are 15% inductance and 7% DCR at room temperature.
 The first decision in designing the inductor is choosing the core material.
-Several possibilities for providing low core loss at high frequencies include the powder cores (from Micrometals, Inc., for example, or Kool-Mu from Magnetics) and the gapped soft ferrite cores (for example, 3F3 or 3F4 from Philips).
-Low frequency powdered iron cores should be avoided due to their high core loss, especially when the inductor value is relatively low and the ripple current is high.
+Several possibilities for providing low core loss at high frequencies include the powder cores (from Micrometals, Inc., for example, or Kool Mu from MAGNETICS) and the gapped soft ferrite cores (for example, 3F3 or 3F4 from Philips).
+Low frequency powdered iron cores should be avoided due to their high core loss, especially when the inductor value is relatively low, and the ripple current is high.

-The best choice for a core geometry is a closed-loop type of inductor, such as a potentiometer core; a PQ, U, or E core; or a toroid.
+The best choice for a core geometry is a closed-loop type, such as a potentiometer core (PQ, U, or E core) or toroid.
 A good compromise between price and performance is a core with a toroidal shape.